 You may have heard the term NRVIA recently and wondered what is this organization all about?
 It has the term RV in it.
 You may have heard of the RVIA, the Recreational Vehicle Industry Association, so is it affiliated with that?
 Recently I went to an RV show and was asked what are NRVIA Inspectors (they were looking at my logo’d shirt)?

 The mission of the NRVIA is to establish and promote standards for recreational vehicle inspections.
-It will also provide the online educational programs required to achieve excellence in this profession, all the while meeting the needs of its members.
+It also provides the online educational programs required to achieve excellence in this profession, all the while meeting the needs of its members.
 NRVIA Inspectors will be required to adhere to strict standards of practices and codes of ethics.

 EDUCATION: As a member of the NRVIA Inspectors have opportunities during their membership to participate in various training events.
-These may be live events, or online training events, that can be accomplished from home.
+These may be live events or online training events, that can be accomplished from home.

 They are required to have 24 Continuing Education Requirements every year to renew their membership.
-They will have many opportunities to acquire these hours with the primary event being one national event each year.
+They will have many opportunities to acquire these hours with the primary event being one national conference each year.
 Their attendance and participation in these events will provide them with the continuing education credits that they will need for renewal.
 Any additional training they participate in will provide them with a stronger knowledge base that will improve their overall inspection skills.

 CERTIFICATION: The NRVIA offers certification through a testing process.
 There are two ways for NRVIA Inspectors to get certified: